LambdaTest/docker-tunnel-extension/README.md

 For extension to work , install docker desktop app Then follow these steps after forking this project:

-- npm i (to install node module dependencies) at root directory.
+- cd tunnel-extension/ui
-- cd tunnel-extension/ui, then npm i
+- npm i (to install node module dependencies)
 - return back to root directory : cd ..

 # To build the extension after doing some changes: